leeprovoost/go-rest-api-template/README.md

 ```
 func ListUsersHandler(w http.ResponseWriter, req *http.Request) {
-  Render.JSON(w, http.StatusOK, db.List())
+  render.JSON(w, http.StatusOK, db.List())
 }
 ```

-Where the `Render` variable is a global variable.
+Where the `render` variable is a global variable.
 We'd prefer to pass the Render variable to that function so will rewrite it to:

 ```
 func ListUsersHandler(w http.ResponseWriter, req *http.Request, render Render) {